-In general the installation of Windows 10 on Toughbook CF-F8 or CF-F9 is unremarkable; either an upgrade or a fresh install on an empty drive will work.
+In general, the installation of Windows 10 on a Toughbook CF-F8 or CF-F9 is unremarkable.
+Either an upgrade or a fresh install on an empty drive will work.
 Then install Windows 7 64-bit drivers in a logical order (OS INF, common components, misc driver, other drivers, then the utilities).
 You can use the driver download manager to download them all beforehand.

 There are only a couple of issues, specifically one serious one and one minor one.